prathikanand7/Black-Scholes-Option-Pricing-Model/README.md

 ## 🧑‍💻 Pre-requisites for Build and Run environment:

 1. **Python 3.12.4 64-bit**
-2. Run command on the dir `python -m streamlit run streamlit_app.py` should launch the app on `localhost:8501` (streamlit default)
+2. Run this command on the dir `python -m streamlit run streamlit_app.py` should launch the app on `localhost:8501` (streamlit default)

 ## 🚀 Features: